phytec/kivy-demo/doc/tutorials/installation.rst

 We recommend disconnecting your host-PC from any other network, because a peer to-peer connection from your PC to the phyCORE-i.MX 8M will be established.

-Connect your preferred Ethernet interface on your PC with RJ45 connector X8 (ETH1) on the phyCORE-i.MX 8M Plus using the included Ethernet cable.
+Connect your preferred Ethernet interface on your PC with RJ45 connector X8 (ETH1) on the phyCORE-i.MX 8M Plus using an Ethernet cable.

 Configure the IP-settings on your host platform in Ubuntu: